 3. Rinoa and Ultimecia Imagery

 Ah, time for some indisputable facts!
-Near the end of the game, Squall is lost in time and begins having some disturbing visions.
+First, Rinoa's mansion and Ultimecia's castle have eerily similar Gothic designs.
+Second, near the end of the game, Squall is lost in time and begins having some disturbing visions.
 They conclude with rapidly changing images of Rinoa and Ultimecia juxtaposed against each other, then a glimpse of Rinoa in space, with her helmet shattering.

 Could this be a foreshadowing of the innocent Rinoa breaking, and becoming the cruel Ultimecia?
-Skip to about 4:10 in the video to see this intriguing clue.
 Plus, throughout the game, Rinoa is clearly associated with white wings and Ultimecia with black.
 Does this contrast hint that the pure wings of Rinoa evolve to the misguided ones of Ultimecia?

 In the story of FF8, Squall and his team attack the Sorceress Edea, who had been possessed by Ultimecia.
 Edea is defeated, returning to her kind self, but inadvertently transfers her powers to Rinoa, turning her into a Sorceress.
 Soon afterward, in the scene this picture comes from, Rinoa tells Squall some interesting things.
 Are they merely the wishes of a girl in love, or do they resemble Ultimecia's time compression goal a bit too much?
 You be the judge:

 - "I guess it's okay if it's you Squall.
 No one else."

 - "I don't want the future.
 I want the present to stand still.
 I want to stay here with you."